CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 The fundamental mismatch between both world is the enviroment representation: the unstructured data represents document and communications while the structured data represents transactions.
 In structured data, the textula data is used to identify and clarify the transaction; but the unstructured data, the text can be verbose, cryptic, eloquent and/or confusing.
 Despite the difficulties of matching text across the enviroments, it still is the key to the integrations.

 To match both world, you need to remove stop words and reduce all words to stem of this word to normalize the text.
+Then you get normalized words in both enviroment, you can apply probabilistic models to find match in words of two enviroments to create link of worlds.
+In General, you can use any NLP model to find similarity of words from two enviroments to create links in both enviroment.